Logo

 Identify the existing level of skills of the workforce

 The next step is to find the employees’ existing skill levels.
-It can be achieved through tools such as training needs assessments, 360-degree survey feedback, etc.

-Mercer | Mettl’s assessments range from psychometric assessments, technical assessments, and coding simulators, to assessment centers, 360-degree feedback, and behavioral tests, among others.
-Whether one needs to develop leadership in the organization and gauge employees’ leadership abilities or wants to upskill the team with the latest tech advancements, Mercer | Mettl provides customizable competency-wise assessments that suit the organizational context.
+Mercer | Mettl’s assessments, including psychometric assessments, technical assessments, coding simulators, and behavioral tests, enable recruiters to evaluate existing employees’ skills.
+Whether one needs to develop leadership in the organization and gauge employees’ leadership abilities or wants to upskill the team with the latest tech advancements, Mercer | Mettl provides customizable assessments that suit organizational needs.

 Identify and prioritize who and how to train

 Based on the results of the previous step, the next stage involves shortlisting the employees who need training.
 It is essential to prioritize training needs.
-Mercer | Mettl offers a scientific approach to ‘who to train’ by finding the most agile candidates or those whose skills are closest to the required skill set.
-Mercer | Mettl’s Learning Agility Assessment helps identify employees’ learning preferences.
+Mercer | Mettl’s Learning Agility Assessment offers a scientific approach to ‘who to train’ by finding the most agile candidates or those whose skills are closest to the required skill set.

 Get, set, train